antalsz/hs-to-coq/hs-to-coq/examples/ghc-base/notes.md

   Data/Char
   Data/Bool

+* Why is Base.hs drop-in?

 * What stops these modules from being generated?

 - GHC/BaseInstances
+  This is a manual part of Base.hs
-  Bug in instance generation for partially applied type constructors
+  Bug in instance generation for partially applied type constructors (e.g. monoid instance for list).

 - Data/Type/Equality
   functional dependencies